leecwj/gbc-poprev/README.md

 The  **G**ame **B**oy **C**amera **P**icture **o**f **P**icture **Rev**erser is an application aimed at providing an easily accessible way of transferring photos taken on a [Game Boy Camera](https://en.wikipedia.org/wiki/Game_Boy_Camera) to a computer.

+## Motivation
+The GB Camera is a game cartridge that also has a camera attached.
+It allows users to take photographs and save them to the cartridge, where they can be viewed on the handheld console.
+However, without special hardware, it is not possible to transfer these photos to another device, such as a computer.
+This tool aims to provide a way to do so, using only the GB Camera, a GB console, a camera (other than the GB camera), and this app.

 ## Installing
 This app is written in and requires python to run.